Dimitri Tsafendas: Early life

-The assassination
+Verwoerd's assassination

 In July 1966, at the age of 48, Tsafendas obtained a temporary position as a parliamentary messenger in the House of Assembly in Cape Town.
 When he first decided to take action against Verwoerd, Tsafendas planned to kidnap the prime minister.
 However, he soon realised that it would be impossible to do this on his own since his former comrades from the SACP were not keen on participating in anything risky or violent.
 With the access his new job permitted him, he decided instead to assassinate Verwoerd.
 He believed that since he had the opportunity to act he was morally obliged to do so, believing as he did that Verwoerd was "the brains behind apartheid" and that without him a change of policy would sooner or later take place.
 Years later, he told two priests who visited him in the hospital: "Every day, you see a man you know committing a very serious crime for which millions of people suffer.
 You cannot take him to court or report him to the police because he is the law in the country.
 Would you remain silent and let him continue with his crime or would you do something to stop him?
 You are guilty not only when you commit a crime, but also when you do nothing to prevent it when you have the chance."

 Tsafendas's initial plan was to shoot Verwoerd, escape in the confusion, hide in the Eleni, a Greek tanker that was docked in Cape Town, and then sail away with it to freedom.
 Ultimately, his plan was to seek refuge in Communist Cuba.
 However, he had difficulty getting hold of a gun and with time running out and his temporary employment about to expire, he decided to use a knife to kill Verwoerd.

 On 6 September, Prime Minister Verwoerd entered the debating chamber of Parliament and made his way to his seat.
 Tsafendas approached him, drew a concealed sheath knife from his belt, and stabbed Verwoerd about four times in the torso before he was pulled away by other members of parliament.
 He had made no plan for escape and was easily apprehended.
 He was taken into police custody, where he was severely beaten, and then moved to a hospital where he was treated for his injuries and interviewed by a psychiatrist.
 Later, he was returned to jail pending trial.